Home Firm Overview Practice Areas Deportation Help Links Consultation Contact Us

 Immigration Relief from Removal/Deportation

 If you are challenging your removal from the United States and will be applying for immigration relief to avoid removal, it is very important to prepare your case well.
-The immigration judge will set a “Merits” hearing to determine whether you should be allowed to stay in the United States.
+The immigration judge will set an individual hearing to determine whether you should be allowed to stay in the United States.

 There are various forms of immigration relief that an alien can apply for in removal proceedings in order to preserve their legal status or to obtain their permanent resident status.
 We know what it takes to win in removal proceedings.
 We assess the best immigration relief available to our client, prepare that relief with help from the alien and their family members and aggressively represent the alien at the final hearing.